This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Pile: High-quality wool, some with silk (for pattern outlines)

-Nain is a small town located in the desert region of central Iran, approximately 140 km east of the ancient city of Isfahan.
-The town has a long history, believed to have been inhabited since before the spread of Islam, and still retains historical buildings such as the Jame Mosque (Grand Mosque) and ancient castles built during the Buyid dynasty.
+Nain is a small town located in the desert area of central Iran, approximately 140 km east of the ancient city of Isfahan.
+The town has a long history, with evidence of habitation dating back to before the spread of Islam, and it still retains historical buildings such as the Jame Mosque (Great Mosque) built during the Buyid dynasty and ancient castles.

-One of the major reasons Nain has gained worldwide recognition is its production of high-quality Persian rugs.
-Since the 20th century, its reputation has particularly risen, known for its intricate weaving and elegant designs.
-Today, it is counted among the five major production areas representing Persian rugs.
+One of the significant reasons Nain has gained worldwide recognition is its production of high-quality Persian rugs.
+Since the 20th century, its reputation has particularly soared, known for its intricate weaving and elegant designs.
+Today, it is counted among the five major regions representing Persian rugs.

 Nain rugs have a unique grading system called “La.”
 This indicates the number of twists in the warp threads, with smaller numbers representing finer threads and allowing for more intricate weaving.

-6La The highest grade of Nain rugs.
-It combines delicate pattern expression with excellent durability, highly regarded globally as "the highest quality representing Nain."
+6La Next in fineness to 4La, considered the highest grade among Nain rugs in circulation.
+It combines delicate pattern expression with excellent durability, highly regarded as a representative quality of Nain.

-9La Offers sufficiently fine weaving while allowing for a relatively affordable enjoyment of traditional beauty.
+9La Offers sufficiently fine weaving while allowing for relatively affordable enjoyment of traditional beauty.

-Particularly, 4La and 6La are often woven by top artisans such as those from the Habibian workshop, which is globally recognized as the pinnacle of Nain rugs.
+Particularly, 4La and 6La are often woven by top artisans such as the Habibian Workshop, which is globally recognized as the pinnacle of Nain rugs.

 Comparison of 6La (left) and 9La (right)